smugglys/translatomatic/README.md

     $ translatomatic display --locales=en,de,fr \
         resources/strings.properties store.description store.name

+### Extracting strings from source files

+To extract strings from some source files, use the extract command, e.g.

+    $ translatomatic strings file.rb

 ## Configuration

+### Translatomatic configuration file

+Many command line options can be configured using Translatomatic's internal `config` command.
+For example, to set a default list of target translation locales, execute:

+    $ translatomatic config set target_locales en,de,es,fr,it

+With `target_locales` set, files can be translated without specifying target locales in the `translate file` command.

+    $ translatomatic translate file resources/strings.properties

+To display the current configuration, execute

+    $ translatomatic config list

+### Database Configuration

 By default, `translatomatic` uses an sqlite3 database in `$HOME/.translatomatic/translatomatic.sqlite3` to store translated strings.
+To store translations in a database, you should have an appropriate database adapter installed, such as the `sqlite3` gem.
+Translatomatic does not install database adapters automatically.
-The database can be changed by creating a `database.yml` file under `$HOME/.translatomatic/database.yml` for the `production` environment, e.g.
+The database configuration can be changed by creating a `database.yml` file under `$HOME/.translatomatic/database.yml` for the `production` environment, e.g.

     production:
       adapter: mysql2